zatarain/note-vook/README.md

 ### 🤔 Assumptions
 This is a small example and it's not taking care about some corner case scenarios like following:
+* The environment variables and secrets (e. g. `SECRET_TOKEN_KEY` to encode sign the authorisation token) for API configuration are stored in `.env` files (see [Running section](#-running) below for more information).
+* In the real world the secrets should be stored and provisioned by an external system (e. g.
+AWS Secret Manager).
+In order to test and play around with the API you can leave them as blank string in the `.env` files.
 * The videos can only be annotated by the user creator.
 * A video with the same link can be added multiple times by different users.
 * It's been assumed that the annotation type it's some sort of category and each annotation can only be of one type.
 * Users were not part of the original requirements, but I added them as makes simpler the way to explain the authorisation layer.
 * The user names and passwords aren't validated properly, so the client can provide any input except an empty string.
 * Users can anonymously be created in the system.
 * If we would like access to the API end-point programmatically (e.g. via some automation), we would need to create a new user and their correspondent password for that client.
 * Even if we added the security layer with the authorisation process, this is not secure enough, there are several flaws (e. g. non-secure cookie, non-password charset checking, lack of HTTPS certificates, etcetera), but it's implemented in this way just for didactical purposes.

 ## 📐 Design
 The architecture will be a HTTP API for a microservice that will consume some configuration and use ORM to represent the records in the database tables and also a Model-Controller (MC) pattern design, so the controllers will contain the handlers for the API requests, while the models will represent the data.
 The service will be stateless, so we won't hold any state (e. g. session management) on the server side, instead we will use authorisation tokens.